-If the Principal/Designate has decided that action must be taken as a result of an incident, the Principal/Designate will file a copy of the Safe and Accepting Schools Incident Reporting Form-Part I, along with documentation (i.e., suspension/expulsion letter, police report) in the OSR of the student whose behaviour was inappropriate.
+If the principal has decided that action must be taken as a result of an incident, the principal will file a copy of the incident report, submitted through the Safe School Reporting Tool along with documentation (i.e., suspension/expulsion letter, police report) in the Ontario Student Record (OSR) of the student whose behaviour was inappropriate.

-- 1. Where the Principal/Designate has taken action in the case of more than one student, a copy of the reporting form with documentation indicating the action taken must be filed in the OSR of each student whose behaviour was inappropriate.
-The names of all other students that appear on the form must be removed from the form before it is filed. - 2.
+- 1. Where the principal has taken action in the case of more than one student, a copy of the incident report along with documentation indicating the action taken must be filed in the OSR of each student whose behaviour was inappropriate.
+The names of all other students that appear on the incident report must be removed before it is filed. - 2.
 In the case of a student who has been harmed, no information about the incident must be placed in the OSR, unless that student's parent/guardian expressly request that it be placed in the OSR. - 3.
 In situations where the student who has been harmed has also engaged in a serious student incident, information regarding the incident and the action taken will be placed in the student's OSR. - 4.
-The form and documentation must be kept for a minimum of one year in the OSR. - 5.
-In the case of a violent incident, the Principal/Designate must check the Violent Incident Box on the Safe and Accepting Schools Incident Reporting Form-Part I and on the student's discipline tab in the Student Management System.
-The form, a copy of the Violent Incident Form printed from the Student Management System and any other documentation (suspension/expulsion letter, police report) must be filed and retained in the student's OSR for: - one year, if the student's suspension was quashed or withdrawn and the record of suspension expunged; - three years, if the student was suspended for the violent incident; - five years, if the student was expelled for the violent incident. - 6.
-For non-violent incidents, if no further action is taken by the Principal/Designate, the Principal/Designate is not required to retain the report.
+The incident report and documentation must be kept for a minimum of one year in the OSR. - 5.
+In the case of a violent incident, the principal must check the Violent Incident Box on the student's discipline tab in the Student Management System.
+A copy of the Violent Incident Form printed from the Student Management System and any other documentation (i.e., a copy of incident report that was submitted through the Safe Schools Reporting Tool, suspension/expulsion letter, police report) must be filed and retained in the student's OSR for:

+- one year, if the student's suspension was quashed or withdrawn and the record of suspension expunged; - three years, if the student was suspended for the violent incident; - five years, if the student was expelled for the violent incident. - 6.
+For non-violent incidents, if no further action is taken by the principal, the principal is not required to retain the report.